Things to do in Manila

 Corregidor

-Shaped like a tadpole, this small island is a memorial and open-air museum commemorating the Filipino and American troops' victory against Japanese forces.
-Corregidor is also the l…
+Shaped like a tadpole, Corregidor Island serves as a memorial and open-air museum honouring the Filipino and American troops' victory against Japanese forces.
+It's the largest of s…

 Corregidor

-Shaped like a tadpole, this small island is a memorial and open-air museum commemorating the Filipino and American troops' victory against Japanese forces.
-Corregidor is also the largest of several islands at the entrance to Manila Bay, lying off the tip of the Bataan Peninsula.
-Its strategic position made it a good location for the last stand against the Japanese in the Pacific War, and its land remains littered with the detritus of battle.
-Travellers can arrange guided tours through the Corregidor Visitor's Information Centre, or through tour operators in Manila.
-Attractions include the Pacific War Memorial, the Japanese Garden of Peace, the Filipino Heroes Memorial and the Malinta Tunnel.
+Shaped like a tadpole, Corregidor Island serves as a memorial and open-air museum honouring the Filipino and American troops' victory against Japanese forces.
+It's the largest of several islands located at the entrance to Manila Bay, off the tip of the Bataan Peninsula.
+Its strategic position made it a key site for the last stand against Japanese forces during the Pacific War, and the island still bears the remnants of the battle.
+Visitors can arrange guided tours through the Corregidor Visitor's Information Centre or through tour operators in Manila.
+Key attractions include the Pacific War Memorial, the Japanese Garden of Peace, the Filipino Heroes Memorial, and the Malinta Tunnel.

 Tagaytay City

-Tagaytay is one of the most-visited tourist destinations in the Philippines.
-Located just south of Manila, the town's most famous attraction is the Taal Volcano.
-It sits on an isla…
+Tagaytay is one of the most-visited tourist destinations in the Philippines, and is located just south of Manila.
+The town's most famous attraction is the Taal Volcano, which sits …

 Tagaytay City